 Within his diverse background there has been a focus on technology, digital media, entertainment and telecommunications.
 Most recently James Chaired TX Australia, a company wholly owned by the $4Bn ASX listed Broadcasting Channels 7, 9 & 10, with a mandate to commercially manage shared technology services for the networks and their clients.
 He led the Board and shareholder representatives through a period of high paced strategic growth while navigating structural change in parallel with technological evolution of the industry.
 In this capacity James oversaw the network analogue switch-off, digital broadcast implementation including gap filler sites and new spectrum re-stack with Department of Broadband, Communications & the Digital Economy.
 He Chaired a strategic growth program to commission new digital infrastructure & assets across non-competitive technology areas including electronic news gathering facilities, play-out, captioning, IPTV / HbbTV & CDN content delivery networks for catch up services Plus7, 9’s Jump-in & TENPlay to generate collective forward revenues & cost savings in the hundreds of millions of dollars range.

-In parallel and as a life-long management consultant James has been responsible for developing The TPL Group as a thriving business improvement practice not just across the media, sports, entertainment and telecommunications sectors, but also manufacturing, food processing, government and the financial services sectors.
+In parallel and as a life-long management consultant James has been responsible for developing a thriving business improvement practice not just across the media, sports, entertainment and telecommunications sectors, but also manufacturing, food processing, government and the financial services sectors.
 This represents an opportunity to give industry something back by providing a cost and process led focus on operational & sales efficiency using Lean and Six Sigma based tools and methodology alongside technology adoption, licensing & rights management and ultimately effective strategy implementation.
 His recent work has been at the forefront of Media Industry Reform and resulting Mergers and Acquisitions, development of digital catch-up TV applications, regional broadband initiatives and mobile content & broadcast in Australia and globally.

 Earlier in the 1990’s and off the back of founding Fox Sports, he went on to launch TPL Worldwide.
 Over more than ten years leading TPL as CEO, he successfully commercialised broadcast rights to thousands of hours of broadcast content in sports, music, documentary, lifestyle, interactive, children’s and magazine shows globally.
 These ranged from the Getaway travel show to the Inside Sports magazine series, V8 Touring Cars, the Australian Rally Championships and Shell Superbike Series through to Grand Prix Sailing (18 Footers), the Sydney-Hobart Yacht Race, Beach Volleyball and Milo Cup Netball.
 Similarly, various documentary series’ were produced for Seven in Australia and Discovery and National Geographic internationally and a number of interactive children’s content initiatives were produced for Disney worldwide.